learn-co-curriculum/dsc-pandas-groupby/README.md

 <img src='images/titanic_4.png'>

-The above example slices by column, but we can also slice by index, by providing the combination of indices we want in order to slice by group--note that we can provide one or more levels of index values.
-See the example below:
+The above example slices by column, but you can also slice by index.
+Take a look:
 ```python
 grouped = df.groupby(['Sex', 'Pclass'])['Survived'].mean()
 print(grouped['female'])